Escartem/GenshinCrop/README.md

 Feel free to contribute in any way you want to the project, if something is not working create an issue, if you want to suggest changes, make a pull request, I'll be happy to look at them.

-> The api endpoint for this project is available in the folder GenshinCropApi
+> The api source code for this project is available [here](https://github.com/Escartem/GenshinCropApi)

 ## Run yourself